This post may contain affiliate links. Please read my disclosure and privacy policy.

 protein brownies stacked on white parchment paper.

 • Almond flour.
-This flour is made from ground almonds, so it has double the protein compared to all-purpose flour.
+This flour is made from ground almonds, so it has twice the protein of all-purpose flour.
 It’s also naturally gluten-free!
 Don’t be tempted to swap another flour in this recipe, because the results could turn out very differently.

 • Cacao powder.
 This variety of cocoa powder is less processed, but you can use regular cocoa powder with similar results.

 • Collagen peptides.
-We’re using this instead of plant-based protein powder because the flavor blends in seamlessly with brownies.
+We’re using this instead of plant-based protein powder because it blends seamlessly with brownies.
 If you swap it for plant-based protein powder or whey protein, expect different results.
 (The whey turned these into dry bricks!)

 • Coconut sugar.
 Granulated sugar creates the best texture in brownies.
 If you swap it for maple syrup, the brownies will be more cake-like.

 • Eggs.
 These add protein and structure!
-Don’t use an egg substitute in this case, since grain-free baking can become too fragile without eggs.
+Don’t use an egg substitute here, as grain-free baking can become too fragile without eggs.

 • Coconut oil.
 Brownies have a dense, fudgy texture thanks to the ratio of oil, flour, and sugar.
 Since we’re already using almond flour, which has healthy fats, you won’t need as much added oil.

 • Baking powder.
-Baking powder provides a little lift, so the brownies aren’t too dense.
+Baking powder provides a little lift, keeping the brownies from being too dense.
 If you need to use baking soda, use only half the amount.

 bowls of cacao powder, coconut sugar, collagen, almond flour and eggs labeled on a white surface.